thegooddocsproject/chronologue/README.md

 1. In your working branch, locate the file you want to edit.
 2. Verify that you are in your working branch. <br/>
    <img width="600" alt="branch-overview" src="https://user-images.githubusercontent.com/13576110/172507864-b76f3163-f084-48cc-831e-233779c76934.png">
-3. Hit the _Edit this file_ button.<br/>
+3. Click the _Edit this file_ button.<br/>
    <img width="429" alt="image" src="https://user-images.githubusercontent.com/13576110/172506536-94669369-a5a3-4b2a-9aa5-66eeeebf2442.png">
 4. Edit the file using standard Markdown syntax.
 To see a preview, switch to the _Preview_ tab. <br/>
    <img width="291" alt="image" src="https://user-images.githubusercontent.com/13576110/172506797-4cb454e4-8c4c-4db9-85fc-7ebe9568c0c9.png">
-5. Supplement a meaningful commit message.
+5. Add a meaningful commit message.
 Remember: We are open source and your changes are visible to the public.
-You can commit directly on your working branch.<br/>
+You can commit directly to your working branch.<br/>
    <img width="738" alt="image" src="https://user-images.githubusercontent.com/13576110/172507525-a51253e3-0bc1-41c3-9c57-1ae196af92b0.png">
    > ✔️ Congrats, you just created a **commit**.